Skip to main content

 Our Pre-Prep program provides a rich and stimulating learning environment where children are free to investigate and explore their world whilst developing self-confidence, and their need for independence.
 Our routine stays similar to our other rooms for an ease of entering the Pre Prep(Mibunn) room and continuity for our centre environment.

-School readiness is often the focus for this age group and our Bachelor trained Early Childhood Teacher and Diploma trained Assistant tailor our programs to meet the needs of individual children with well informed decisions based on observations and assessments to promote and support your child’s development and prepare them for school.
+School readiness is often the focus for this age group and our Masters of Teaching trained Early Childhood Teacher and Diploma trained Assistant tailor our programs to meet the needs of individual children with well informed decisions based on observations and assessments to promote and support your child’s development and prepare them for school.

 Our educators work closely with local schools to support each child’s transition, assist families with enrolments and orientations, and to prepare children for the routine and structure of the school environment.